openwdl/wdl/modules/SPEC.md

 1. **Dependency resolution.** Given a module and its `module.json`, resolve all dependencies according to this specification and generate or update `module-lock.json` as required.
 2. **Lockfile verification.** Before executing any workflow that imports a module, verify the content checksum of each cached module against the lockfile.
 Refuse to proceed on mismatch.
-3. **Signature verification.** When a `module.sig` is present, verify the signature against the module's content hash, compare the signer's public key against the lockfile entry, and enforce the trust-on-first-use contract.
+3. **Signature verification.** When a `module.sig` is present, reconstruct the payload from the module's content digest and `identity` fields per [Signature Payload Encoding](#signature-payload-encoding), verify the signature against that payload, compare the signer's public key against the lockfile entry, and enforce the trust-on-first-use contract.
 4. **Structural validation.** Report clear errors for malformed `module.json` files, missing required fields, invalid SPDX license expressions, invalid semver version requirements, and unrecognized selectors.

 Engines may additionally provide higher-level commands for authoring convenience (e.g., scaffolding, validation, upgrade).
 This specification does not prescribe the command surface; engine authors are free to design their own CLI.